 How accurate is the CELPIP to IELTS conversion table?

 The conversion table presented here is based on the official Canadian Language Benchmarks (CLB) equivalencies used by Immigration, Refugees and Citizenship Canada (IRCC).
-While IELTS band scores are approximations of CLB levels, the CELPIP scores map directly to CLB levels (M1-M12 to CLB 1-12).
+While IELTS band scores are approximations of CLB levels, CELPIP scores map directly to CLB levels (CELPIP 7 = CLB 7).
 Therefore, converting via CLB provides the most accurate and officially recognized equivalency available in 2026.

 Do I need to convert my scores if my program accepts CELPIP?